How to Access

 More than 520 scientists and students have been benefited through these training programs.

-Especially, the DTCC Biostatistical Mobile Clinic Collaborative Exchange (BMCCE) program which was offered at six RTRN sites (Howard University, University of Puerto Rico, University of Central Caribbean, Ponce School of Medicine and Howard University) on May-June, 2011 was a good opportunity for DTCC and sites to mutually understand what sites needed from DTCC and to develop potential collaboration for the future studies.
+Especially, the DTCC Biostatistical Mobile Clinic Collaborative Exchange (BMCCE) program which was offered at six RCMI CC sites (Howard University, University of Puerto Rico, University of Central Caribbean, Ponce School of Medicine and Howard University) on May-June, 2011 was a good opportunity for DTCC and sites to mutually understand what sites needed from DTCC and to develop potential collaboration for the future studies.

 Statistical Support for Genotype Endpoints